Who we are | Meet Reboot | David Evans

 After moving to London in 2008, Athena started acting classes at The Actor’s Surgery and later at Morley College, where in 2012 she completed ‘Acting: The Company’.
 She also plays the piano and sings, having performed in several live gigs.

-Productions include: Stace in Space by Matt Cunningham (Stace), Love and Money by Denis Kelly (Sandrine and Val), Macbeth:Reboot, an adaptation of William Shakespeare’s play (Lady Macbeth and Malcolm), Saturday, Sunday, Monday by Eduardo de Filippo (Doctor), The Blue Room by David Hare (Au Pair), Domestic News by Marios Pontikas (various roles), Scenes from a Dead World, a play based on George Orwell’s 1984 and Macintosh Juliet by Stelios Lytras (Juliet) and The Seventh Commandment: Thou Shalt Steal a Bit Less by Dario Fo (Enea).
+Productions include: Reboot: Shorts by multiple playwrights, Stace in Space by Matt Cunningham (Stace), Love and Money by Dennis Kelly (Sandrine and Val), Macbeth:Reboot, by William Shakespeare (adaptation) (Lady Macbeth and Malcolm), Saturday, Sunday, Monday by Eduardo de Filippo (Doctor), The Blue Room by David Hare (Au Pair), Domestic News by Marios Pontikas (various roles), Scenes from a Dead World, a play based on George Orwell’s 1984 and Macintosh Juliet by Stelios Lytras (Juliet) and The Seventh Commandment: Thou Shalt Steal a Bit Less by Dario Fo (Enea).

 Faidon started acting at the age of 16 in his school’s theatre company, in Athens, Greece.
 After school, its members formed the theatre company Metalikiakos Thiasos which stayed active for four years.
 While at university, Faidon was part of theatre company Prova, where he also devised and directed a play based on 1984 by George Orwell.